josueelias9/AI-epub-summarizer/extractor/output/book_presentation.md

 ## 11.4.
 Automation and Orchestration

-* **Machine Learning Workflow**: Machine learning workflows define the phases of a project, including data collection, model training, evaluation, and deployment.
+* **Machine Learning Workflows**: Data collection, preprocessing, model training, evaluation, and deployment
-* _Key Integration Challenge_: Integrating an ML system into a production environment requires orchestrating pipeline steps and automating execution for continuous model training.
+* _**Key Components of an ML Pipeline**:_
+    * Orchestration of steps in the pipeline
+    * Automation for continuous model training
+* **Tools for Managing Pipelines**:
+    * Kubeflow Pipelines (Kubernetes-based)
-* * **Pipeline Solutions**: Kubeflow Pipelines and Vertex AI Pipelines offer automated pipeline solutions to streamline machine learning workflows.
+    * Vertex AI Pipelines (serverless)

 ---

 ### 11.4.1.
 Use Vertex AI Pipelines to Orchestrate the ML Workflow

-**Vertex AI Pipelines**
+**Vertex AI Pipelines Summary**
-Managed service for automating, monitoring, and governing ML systems
-* Orchestrates ML workflow in serverless manner
+* A managed service for automating, monitoring, and governing ML systems in a serverless manner
-* Stores workflow artifacts using Vertex ML Metadata
+* Stores workflow artifacts in Vertex ML Metadata for lineage analysis
-* Supports Kubeflow Pipelines SDK v1.8.9 and higher or TensorFlow Extended v0.30.0 and higher
+* Supports TensorFlow Extended (v0.30.0+) or Kubeflow Pipelines SDK (v1.8.9+)

-**Key Benefits**

-* Simplifies pipeline management across different ML environments
-* Reduces the need for on-premises infrastructure with a small number of nodes
+* Enables experiments tracking for GA now

 ---

 ### 11.4.2.
 Use Kubeflow Pipelines for Flexible Pipeline Construction

-* _Kubeflow_ is an open source Kubernetes framework for developing and running portable machine learning (ML) workloads.
+* **Overview of Kubeflow**: An open source Kubernetes framework for developing and running portable ML workloads
-    * **Kubeflow Pipelines** lets you compose, orchestrate, and automate ML systems using a flexible and user-friendly approach.
+    * Includes Kubeflow Pipelines for composing, orchestrating, and automating ML systems
-        * Supports deployment on-premises, locally, or in the cloud with services like Google Cloud.
+    * Supports local, on-premises, or cloud deployments (e.g., Google Cloud)
+* **Kubeflow Pipelines Features**:
+    * Provides a flexible way to construct pipelines with simple code
+    * Integrates Vertex AI functionality like AutoML through Pipeline Components

 ---

 ### 11.4.3.
 Use TensorFlow Extended SDK to Leverage Pre‐built Components for Common Steps

-* **TFX vs TensorFlow Extended SDK**:
+* **TensorFlow and Vertex AI**: prebuilt components for data ingestion, validation, and training
-  * TFX for general machine learning model deployment
+* **TFX**: frameworks for defining, launching, and monitoring machine learning models in production
-  * TensorFlow Extended SDK when using:
-    * _Structured data_
-    * _Large datasets_
-    * Existing TensorFlow usage
+* *_Recommended over TensorFlow Extended SDK_*: existing use of TensorFlow, working with structured and textual data, or handling large datasets

 ---

 ### 11.4.4.
 When to Use Which Pipeline

-* **Summary of Vertex AI Pipelines**
-  * Supported platforms: Kubeflow Pipelines v1.8.9+, TensorFlow Extended v0.30.0+
+* **Vertex AI Pipelines**: Can run Kubeflow Pipelines v1.8.9+ or TensorFlow Extended v0.30.0+

-  * _Orchestrators_ like Kubeflow make ML pipeline management easier with GUIs and scheduling capabilities
-  * Recommended for TFX users to simplify pipeline creation, operation, and maintenance

-  * Vertex AI Pipelines provide built-in support for common ML operations and lineage tracking
+    * Uses Apache Beam under the hood
+    * Supports distributed processing backends like Spark, Dataflow, and Flink
+* **Recommending use cases**:
+    * TFX for large-scale ML workflows with terabytes of data
+    * Kubeflow Pipelines for smaller or more complex pipelines

 ---

 ## 11.5.
 Serving

-* **Prediction Methods**: Machine learning models can make predictions in either *_offline_* or *_online_* modes.
+* **Prediction Methods**:
-* _Offline_ mode makes predictions using pre-trained data
-* _Online_ mode makes predictions in real-time, adjusting to new data as it becomes available
+  * _Offline Prediction_: Making predictions on data that has been pre-processed and stored
+  * Online Prediction: Receiving and processing new, real-time data to make predictions

 ---

 ### 11.5.1.
 Offline or Batch Prediction

-* **Offline Batch Prediction**: Performs prediction on batches of data without real-time interaction
-* *Use cases:* Recommendations, demand forecasting, segment analysis, and text classification
+* **Offline Batch Prediction**: Perform predictions on large batches of data using a trained model, suitable for use cases like recommendations, demand forecasting, and text classification.
-* **Vertex AI Integration**: Runs batch prediction jobs on BigQuery or Google Cloud Storage
+* **Vertex AI Batch Prediction**: Run batch prediction jobs on data stored in BigQuery or Google Cloud Storage.
+* **Use Cases**: Recommendations, demand forecasting, segment analysis, and classifying large batches of text.

 ---

 ### 11.5.2.
 Online Prediction

-**Online Predictions**
+**Near Real-Time Predictions**

+* **Deployment**: Deploy model endpoints using HTTPS, microservices architecture, and services like Vertex AI, App Engine, or GKE.
+*
-* **Synchronous**: Caller waits for prediction from ML service before performing subsequent steps.
+  * **Synchronous**: Caller waits for prediction before proceeding.
-  * Deploy model as HTTPS endpoint using Vertex AI
-  * Use App Engine or GKE as ML gateway for feature preprocessing
+    * _Example Use Cases_: Real-time bidding, real-time sentiment analysis of Twitter feeds.
+  *
+    * **Asynchronous**: End user polls feature store or data store for predictions in real time.

-* **Asynchronous**
+      * _Methods_:
-  * **Push**: Model generates predictions and notifies end user directly (e.g. fraud detection)
+        + Push: Model generates predictions and notifies end user.
-    * Example: Google Cloud architecture for push notifications
-  * **Poll**: Model stores predictions in low-latency read database, end user polls periodically (e.g. targeted marketing)
+        + Poll: Model stores predictions in low-latency database; end user periodically checks database.
-    * Example: Google Cloud architecture for poll-based online prediction

 **Minimizing Latency**

+* **Model Level**:

 ---

-* **Model Level**: Minimize time taken by model to make prediction when invoked with request
-  * Build smaller model with fewer neural network layers and less compute required
-* **Serving Level**: Minimize time taken by system to serve prediction when receiving request
+  - Minimize model latency by building smaller models with fewer layers.
+    * _Example_: Using Cloud GPU or TPU for acceleration.
+*
+  - **Serving Level**:
-  * Store input features in low-latency read lookup data store
+    + Store input features in low-latency data store.
-  * Precompute predictions in offline batch-scoring job
+    + Precompute predictions using offline batch-scoring job.
+    + Cache predictions.

 ---
 ## 11.6.
 Summary

+* **Key Topics**:
-* **Designing an ML Solution on GCP**
+    * Designing reliable ML solutions on GCP
-	+ Reliable, scalable, and highly available solutions
-	+ Choosing the right service from the three layers of the GCP AI/ML stack
+    * Choosing the right services for each layer of the GCP AI/ML stack
-* **Data Management and Storage**
-	+ Data collection and management strategy for Vertex AI platform with BigQuery
+    * Data collection and management with Vertex AI and BigQuery
-	+ NoSQL data store options for submillisecond and millisecond latency
-* **Automation and Orchestration**
+* **Automation and Orchestration**:
-	+ ML pipeline automation techniques (Vertex AI Pipelines, Kubeflow Pipelines, TFX pipelines)
+    * Using Vertex AI Pipelines, Kubeflow Pipelines, and TFX pipelines for automation
+* **Model Serving**:
+    * Serving models in batch mode and real-time using Vertex AI Prediction

 ---

 ## 11.7.
 Exam Essentials

-* _Design reliable, scalable, and highly available ML solutions using Google Cloud AI/ML services_
+* Design reliable, scalable, and highly available ML solutions using Google Cloud AI/ML services.
-  * Choose an appropriate ML service based on your use case and expertise
+    * Choose an appropriate ML service from GCP's AI/ML stack based on the use case and expertise.
-  * Understand data collection and management, including various types of data stores
-  * Implement automation and orchestration with Vertex AI Pipelines or Kubeflow/TFX pipelines
+    * Implement data management, automation, and orchestration to optimize pipeline efficiency.
-  * Deploy models efficiently, balancing batch prediction vs. real-time prediction and managing latency
+    * Deploy models with best practices for serving data, including batch vs. real-time prediction and latency management.

 ---